AnnaSophia Robb: Career

 At age eight, Robb was scouted by an agent, and she and her mother drove to Los Angeles.
 After several auditions, Robb was invited to appear in a national commercial for Bratz dolls.
 After appearing in a commercial for McDonald's, Robb had a small role in "Number One Fan", an episode of the television series Drake & Josh.
 Her first major role was the title character in the television special Samantha: An American Girl Holiday.

 Robb's two big-screen appearances in 2005 were adaptations of popular children's books.
 She starred as Opal in Because of Winn-Dixie, and as Violet Beauregarde in Tim Burton's adaptation of Charlie and the Chocolate Factory.
-The latter was a major box office success worldwide, and helped escalate Robb's popularity among preteen audiences.
+The latter was a major box office success worldwide and helped escalate Robb's popularity among preteen audiences.

 In 2005, Robb was the face of Trad Clothing, helping to design and model a fashion line for girls.
-In 2006, she had a guest role on the cartoon show Danny Phantom as the voice of Danielle "Dani" Fenton.
+The following year, she had a guest role on the cartoon show Danny Phantom as the voice of Danielle "Dani" Fenton.
 Robb played Leslie Burke in Bridge to Terabithia with Josh Hutcherson, which opened in U.S. theaters on February 16, 2007.
 She recorded a song for the soundtrack titled, "Keep Your Mind Wide Open", and the accompanying video received rotation on the Disney Channel.
 The song peaked at number 90 on the Billboard Hot 100 during the week of March 1, 2007, giving Robb her first charting single.
 Robb was a fan of the book before being cast in the role, saying that it "touched me in a way I hadn't been touched by a book before".